Fudoki Japan

 Kurashiki Bikan Historical Quarter (倉敷美観地区, Kurashiki Bikan Chiku) is a beautifully preserved Edo-period merchant district centered on a willow-lined canal, where traditional white-walled warehouses (kura) reflect in calm waters.
 During the Edo period (1603–1868), Kurashiki thrived as a rice distribution hub under direct shogunate control, and wealthy merchants built distinctive warehouses with white mortar walls, black tile roofs, and latticed windows to store rice and goods.

 Today, many warehouses have been converted into museums, cafes, and craft galleries, creating a seamless blend of historical preservation and modern cultural use.
-The Ohara Museum of Art, Japan's first private Western art museum (established 1930), occupies a former warehouse and houses works by El Greco, Monet, Matisse, and Picasso.
+The Ohara Museum of Art, Japan's first private museum of Western art (founded 1930 by the industrialist Ohara Magosaburo), occupies a former warehouse and houses works by El Greco, Monet, Matisse, and Picasso.
 The canal area spans roughly 600 meters, with stone-paved streets, arched bridges, and traditional wooden merchant houses.
-Evening illuminations (sunset to 22:00) cast golden light on white walls, and canal boat rides (¥500, 20 minutes) offer waterborne perspectives of the historic architecture.
+Evening illuminations cast golden light on white walls, and canal boat rides (¥700 adults, ¥350 children; about 20 minutes) offer waterborne perspectives of the historic architecture.
 The district's compact size makes it ideal for leisurely exploration, combining art, architecture, and Kurashiki's rich mercantile history.

 Opening Hours